 What is pneumonia?

 Pneumonia is a lung infection that can make you very sick.
 You may cough, run a fever, and have a hard time breathing.
 For most people, pneumonia can be treated at home.
-It often clears up in 2 to 3 weeks.
+It often clears up in 2 to 3 weeks with treatment.
 But older adults, babies, and people with other diseases can become very ill.
 They may need to be in the hospital.

 You can get pneumonia in your daily life, such as at school or work.
 This is called community-associated pneumonia.
 You can also get it when you are in a hospital or nursing home.
 This is called healthcare-associated pneumonia.
 It may be more severe because you already are ill.
 This topic focuses on pneumonia you get in your daily life.

 Germs called bacteria or viruses usually cause pneumonia.

 Pneumonia usually starts when you breathe the germs into your lungs.
 You may be more likely to get the disease after having a cold or influenza (flu).
 These illnesses make it harder for your lungs to fight infection, so it is easier to get pneumonia.
 Having a long-term, or chronic, disease like asthma, heart disease, cancer, or diabetes also makes you more likely to get pneumonia.